Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: More details on three-parameter estimations with the method of moments

-Here we provide some details on the more general problem of estimating three \textit{SU}(2) phases with arbitrary values by measuring moments of the $su(1,1)$ generators.
-Let us first consider the fundamental representations of the \textit{SU}(2) given by
+Here we provide some details on the more general problem of locally estimating three $SU(2)$ phases with arbitrary values by measuring moments of the $su(2)$ generators.
+Beyond infinitesimal unitaries, the formulation of the problem depends on the chosen parametrization of the $SU(2)$ group.
+Let us first consider the fundamental representations, given by

 where $\sigma_k$ are the usual Pauli matrices and we called $\theta=\sqrt{\theta_1^2+\theta_2^2+\theta_3^2}$.